MOVE-IN FEES

 Q.

-I live within a large homeowner association that includes a lake
+I live within a large homeowner association in Agoura Hills that includes a lake

 which is surrounded by homes.
 My home is not within view of the